 The Duomo Museum and San Gottardo Church are open daily from 10 am to 6 pm except on Wednesday.

-The Milan Cathedral’s rooftop and Archaeological Area are open daily from 9 am to 7 pm.
+The Milan Cathedral’s rooftop and Archaeological Area are open daily from 9 am to 7 pm, with last ticket getting sold at 6 pm and last admission at 6.10 pm.

-The Santa Maria Annunciata In Camposanto Church is open to the public from Monday to Friday from 12.30 pm to 2 pm.
+The Santa Maria Annunciata In Camposanto Church is open from Monday to Friday from 12.30 pm to 2 pm.

-Lastly, the St. Stefano Baptistery is open every day from 9 am to 6 pm.
+Lastly, the St. Stefano Baptistery is open daily from 9 am to 6 pm.

 Recommended Reading: Duomo di Milano’s stained glass windows